 CDA will actively participate in the regulatory process to ensure that any new rules governing overtime pay is fair and equitable for employers.

-Hiking the minimum wage hurts, not helps, the lowest paid workers.
+Hiking the minimum wage hurts, the lowest paid workers.
 The typical minimum-wage employee is young, with few skills and little or no job experience.
 Higher labor costs mean fewer people get hired, job loss and less working hours.

 When the U.S. Supreme Court rejected the latest challenge to the Affordable Care Act (ACA) in June of 2021, it was widely regarded as an end to efforts to dismantle the landmark law.

 Republicans were unable to pass a wholesale repeal and replace bill during the Trump administration but were able to repeal the ACA’s individual mandate via H.R.
 1, the Tax Cuts and Jobs Act, which was signed into law in late 2017.
 H.R.
 1 eliminated the federal tax penalty for violating the individual mandate, starting in 2019.